justinmk/notes/delicious.md

 A Recipe for Training Neural Networks https://karpathy.github.io/2019/04/25/recipe/
 tags: ai llm machine-learning deep-learning neural-networks nn
+- large gap between “here is how a convolutional layer works” and “our convnet achieves state of the art results”.
+- how one can avoid making these errors altogether (or fix them very fast)
+- KEY POINTS:
+  1. Neural net training is a leaky abstraction.
+Backpropagation is a leaky abstraction.
+     - Numerous libraries and frameworks take pride in displaying 30-line miracle snippets:
+       ```
+       >>> your_data = # plug your awesome dataset here
+       >>> model = SuperCrossValidator(SuperDuper.fit, your_data, ResNet50, SGDOptimizer)
+       # conquer world here
+       ```
+  2. Neural net training fails silently.
+     The “possible error surface” is large, logical (as opposed to syntactic), and very tricky to unit test.
+     For example, perhaps you forgot to flip your labels when you left-right flipped the image during data augmentation.
+- THE RECIPE
+  1. Become one with the data.
+Spend copious amount of time (hours) scanning through thousands of examples, understanding their distribution and looking for patterns.
+  2. Set up the end-to-end training/evaluation skeleton + get dumb baselines.
+     - fix random seed. guarantee that when you run the code twice you will get the same outcome.
+     - simplify
+     - add significant digits to your eval
+     - verify loss @ init
+     - init well
+     - human baseline
+     - input-indepent baseline
+     - overfit one batch
+     - verify decreasing training loss
+     - visualize just before the net
+     - visualize prediction dynamics
+     - use backprop to chart dependencies
+     - generalize a special case
+  3. Overfit
+     - two stages:
+       1. get a model large enough that it can overfit (i.e. focus on training loss)
+       2. then regularize it appropriately (give up some training loss to improve the validation loss).
+     - if we are not able to reach a low error rate with any model at all that may again indicate some issues, bugs, or misconfiguration.
+  4. Regularize.
+Now we have a large model that is fitting at least the training set. it is time to regularize it and gain some validation accuracy by giving up some of the training accuracy.
+      - get more data.
+"As far as I’m aware adding more data is pretty much the only guaranteed way to monotonically improve the performance of a well-configured neural network almost indefinitely.
+The other would be ensembles (if you can afford them), but that tops out after ~5 models."
+      - data augment.
+The next best thing to real data is half-fake data = more aggressive data augmentation.
+      - creative augmentation.
+If half-fake data doesn’t do it, fake data may also do something.
+        For example, domain randomization, use of simulation, clever hybrids such as inserting (potentially simulated) data into scenes, or even GANs.
+      - smaller input dimensionality.
+Remove features that may contain spurious signal.
+      - smaller model size.
+For example, it used to be trendy to use Fully Connected layers at the top of backbones for ImageNet but these have since been replaced with simple average pooling, eliminating a ton of parameters.
+      - To gain confidence that your network is a reasonable classifier, I like to visualize the network’s first-layer weights and ensure you get nice edges that make sense.
+If your first layer filters look like noise then something could be off.
+  5. Tune.
+      - random over grid search.
+Neural nets are often much more sensitive to some parameters than others.
+In the limit, if a parameter a matters but changing b has no effect then you’d rather sample a more throughly than at a few fixed points multiple times.
+      - hyper-parameter optimization
+  6. Squeeze out the juice
+      - ensembles.
+Model ensembles are a pretty much guaranteed way to gain 2% of accuracy on anything.
+      - leave it training.
+People are tempted to stop the model training when the validation loss levels off.
+        Networks keep training for unintuitively long time.
+One time I accidentally left a model training during the winter break and when I got back it was SOTA.

 ================================================================================
 20230720
 Cheating is All You Need Steve Yegge March 23, 2023 https://about.sourcegraph.com/blog/cheating-is-all-you-need
-tags: ai llm machine-learning deep-learning chatgpt Winners in the AI space will have data moats: data that others do not have.
+tags: ai llm machine-learning deep-learning chatgpt KEY TAKEAWAY: the LLM itself is not a differentiator (already being commoditized).
+- Winners in the AI space will have data moats: data that others do not have.
-Must be really good at fetching the right data to stuff into that 100k-char window ... that’s the only way to affect the quality of the LLM’s output.
+- Must be really good at fetching the right data to stuff into that 100k-char window ... that’s the only way to affect the quality of the LLM’s output.
-Cody itself is a platform, because you can use it to build your own LLM-backed workflows.
+- Cody itself is a platform, because you can use it to build your own LLM-backed workflows.
-Other coding assistants, which do not have Sourcegraph for Step 2 (populating the context), are stuck using whatever context they can get from the IDE.
+- Other coding assistants, which do not have Sourcegraph for Step 2 (populating the context), are stuck using whatever context they can get from the IDE.
   And no IDE scales up to industrial-sized code bases.

 ================================================================================
 20230720